jejune86/Chess-Tutor/README.md

 2. Download komodo engine

-    go to this site https://komodochess.com/

-    and download komodo 14
+    go to this site https://komodochess.com/ and download komodo 14

     unzip it and put it in CHESS-TUTOR FILE

     <img src="assets\images_for_readme\komodo_location.png">

-    (if you are not using windows or having problem with it, go chess_engine.py and change path)
+    (If you are not using windows or having problem with it, go `chess_engine.py` and change path)

 ## How to play

 If you don't know the basic rule of chess [Click Here](https://en.wikipedia.org/wiki/Rules_of_chess)

-Run main.py to play
+Run `main.py` to play

-Click your piece and click the other place to move your piece
+**Click your piece and click the other place to move your piece**

-keyboard input
+### Keyboard input

 Q : Quit the game